bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-selection.md

 ### Exclusion

 To refuse from the implementation for a particular protocol, pass the `--kafka-impl none` cli flag.
-To refuse from all implementations pass the `--no-implementations` cli flag, the implementations will not appear at all in this case.
+To refuse from all implementations use the `--no-implementations` cli flag, the implementations will not appear at all in this case.

 ## Entities